Insider Wanking 101

 Solo Play for Penis-Owners: Beyond the Penis

-My friend S. started to boost his “personal quest for pleasure” by exploring a more sensual side of himself when masturbating.
-Excitement and the brain’s involvement are more complex than he used to think.
-Taking the time to sense the touch is essential to feel and understand his pleasure (and himself) more broadly and deeply.
-“I always had a controversial relationship with sex.
+My friend, S., embarked on a transformative “personal quest for pleasure” by delving into a more sensual aspect of self-pleasure.
+Recognizing the complexity of excitement and the brain’s role in the process, he discovered that dedicating time to sense touch is vital for a broader and deeper understanding of pleasure and self.
+Reflecting on his evolving relationship with sex, S. shared, “I always had a controversial relationship with sex.
 I was in the ‘handjob and blowjob’ team.
-But thanks to cardinal events and relationships, much of this has changed over the last few years”, he told me.
+But thanks to cardinal events and relationships, much of this has changed over the last few years”.

 What turns you on?